ASN.1 Studio

 Specialized Message Viewers

-ASN.1 Studio has the ability to display message encodings in a variety of formats depending on the encoding rule used.
-The following viewers are included.
+ASN.1 Studio can display message encodings in a variety of formats depending on the encoding rule used.
+The following viewers are included:

 • An ASN.1 value notation viewer, which can display any ASN.1 value, including those defined within the ASN.1 specification.